johannes-el/johannes-el.github.io/content/posts/emacs.md

 ### Documentation
 The following list of features does not claim to be exhaustive.
 It tries to showcase how powerful Emacs is and introduces the most used packages.

-The first notable thing about Emacs is, that it is self-documenting, meaning all of the functionality that Emacs provides is backed within the editor itself.
+The first notable thing about Emacs is that it is self-documenting, meaning all of the functionality Emacs provides is built right into the editor itself.
 This makes it really easy to look things up when you want to learn about new functionalities.

 ### Magit